User0332/webpy/docs/source/cli.md

 ## Commands

-Running the command `webpy` will output a list of commands for the current version.
+Running the command `webpy -h` will output a list of commands for the current version.
 Currently, the commands are:

 - `webpy new {proj-name}` - Create a new project with name `proj-name`
 - `webpy route {route-name}` - Create a new filesystem route (this must be under `root/`) with name `route-name`